-SPCOM 126 Intercultural Communication
+SPCOM 126 Intercultural Communication 54 hours lecture; 54 hours total

 This course provides an introduction to the factors affecting intercultural communication.
 The course will examine the influences of culture and gender on areas such as worldviews, values, beliefs, verbal and nonverbal communication patterns, conflict styles and more, in order to develop self-awareness and sensitivity to others in intercultural interactions.
-CSU, UC